pennyw1ze/NotesMasterECS/DependableDistributedSystems/Dependable Distributed System Recap.md

 - **Stubborn delivery**: if a correct process p sends a message m once to a correct process q, then q delivers m an infinite number of times;

 - **No creation**: if some process q delivers a message m with sender p, then m was previously sent to q by process p.
+The implementation of the stubborn link is made on top of the fairloss point2point link.
 ### Fairloss Link
 >The specification does not guarantee that the sender can stop the retransmission of each message.